University-of-Mons/sismic-tutorial/sismic-tutorial.md

    <img src="figures/code-in-statechart-yaml.png">
 </p>

-As we see in the yaml file, a preamble can be defined to execute code during the instanciation of the statechart.
+As we see in the yaml file, a preamble can be defined to execute code during the instantiation of the statechart.
 Here, we use this to define variables as described before.
 A use case of these variables is the on-entry code of the Off state which sets the memorized speed to 0.
 It ensures that each time we switch off or on the CC, the memorized speed will not be kept at its previous value.

-Code can be written in a single line or multiple lines by using `|` and writting at the next line, as done in the preamble.
+Code can be written in a single line or multiple lines by using `|` and writing at the next line, as done in the preamble.
 Each code section is written in Python.
 The reader may notice that some code lines are not implemented the same way it is designed in the graphical statechart, this is because some operations are done on a shared object (car).
 This will be covered in section 3.1.

 ## Defining scenarios